Seasawher/mathlib4-help/src/tactics.md

 ```
 after `fin_cases p; simp`, there are three goals, `f 0`, `f 1`, and `f 2`.

+# fin_omega
+Defined in: `Fin.tacticFin_omega`

+Preprocessor for `omega` to handle inequalities in `Fin`.
+Note that this involves a lot of case splitting, so may be slow.

 # find
 Defined in: `Mathlib.Tactic.Find.tacticFind`